-Here are a few ways which can help toward efficient management of project stakeholders:
+Here are the five ways which can help toward efficient management of project stakeholders:

 1. Involve stakeholders throughout the project

 Identify the stakeholders early on along with their types and create a stakeholder management plan.
 Engage them with interviews and questionnaires from time to time.
 If the stakeholders are external, add them to your project board so they get a real-time view of the progress.
 They should also be able to provide feedback for the project deliverables.